Subchapter H. ADMINISTRATIVE PROCEDURES

 Cross References

 This section cited in 7 Pa.
-Code § 46.366 (relating to treating juice); 7 Pa.
-Code § 46.402 (relating to reduced oxygen packaging); 7 Pa.
-Code § 46.461 (relating to additional safeguards for a food facility that serves a highly susceptible population); 7 Pa.
 Code § 46.1103 (relating to variances); 7 Pa.
-Code § 46.1121 (relating to facility and operating plans); 7 P)a.
-Code § 46.1123 (relating to confidentiality of trade secrets); and 7 Pa.
-Code § 46.1144 (relating to conditions of retention: responsibilities of the food facility operator).
+Code § 46.1121 (relating to facility and operating plans); 7 Pa.
+Code § 46.1123 (relating to confidentiality of trade secrets); 7 Pa.
+Code § 46.1141 (relating to license requirement); and 7 Pa.
+Code § 46.1144 (relating to conditions of retention: responsibilities of the retail food facility operator).

 § 46.1123.
 Confidentiality of trade secrets.

-The Department will treat as confidential information that meets the criteria specified in law for a trade secret and is contained on inspection report forms and in the plans and specifications submitted as specified in § § 46.1121(b) and 46.1122(b) (relating to facility and operating plans; and HACCP plans).
+The Department or licensor will treat as confidential information that meets the criteria specified in law for a trade secret and is contained on inspection report forms and in the plans and specifications submitted as specified in § § 46.1121(b) and 46.1122(b) (relating to facility and operating plans; and HACCP plans).

 § 46.1124.
 Preoperational inspection of construction.